rocket-icon

 The candidate who will join your company has signed the offer you gave.
 All the onboarding paperwork for your new hires has been done rigorously and smoothly.
 And that's fantastic news, right?
 Now you have to make sure that they enjoy their first day in the office.
 For that, you need to prepare pre-boarding stages i.e.

-• Send an email or welcome video
+• Sending a welcome email or personalised welcome video

 2. Orientation - Day one